christopherohit/REAL-Video-Enhancer/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Before submitting an issue, please confirm it meets all the criteria
-- [ ] I am on a distribution that is at least Ubuntu 20.04+, this means that your distros packages are the same as, or more up to date than Ubuntu 20.04.
+- [ ] I am on a distribution that is at least Ubuntu 20.04+, this means that your distros packages are the same as, or more up to date than Ubuntu 20.04, Or using Windows 10/11.
-- [ ] I am using the Flatpak or stable AppImage release, if you are on the BETA, please create an issue in that respective repository.

 **Describe the bug**
 A clear and concise description of what the bug is.